learn-co-curriculum/dsc-gradient-descent-in-3d/README.md

-# Gradient Descent in 3d
+# Gradient Descent in 3D

 ## Introduction

-previously, we talked about how we to think about moving along a 3D cost curve.
+Previously, we talked about how we to think about moving along a 3D cost curve.

 ![](./gradientdescent.png)